FIRST Robotics Competition: History

-FIRST was founded in 1989 by American inventor and entrepreneur Dean Kamen, with inspiration and assistance from physicist and MIT professor emeritus Woodie Flowers.
-Kamen was disappointed with the number of kids—particularly women and minorities—who did not consider science and technology careers and decided to do something about it.
-As an inventor, he looked for activities that captured the enthusiasm of students and decided that combining the excitement of sports competition with science and technology had the potential to inspire students.
+FIRST was founded in 1989 by American inventor and entrepreneur Dean Kamen, who has since voluntarily resigned from his position.
+With inspiration and assistance from physicist and MIT professor emeritus Woodie Flowers, Kamen sought to increase the number of kids—particularly women and minorities—who consider science and technology careers.
+He looked for activities that captured the enthusiasm of students and decided that combining the excitement of sports competition with science and technology could inspire students.

 Distilling what sports had done right into a recipe for engaging young people, Kamen says, turned out to be relatively straightforward.
 "It's after school, not in school.
 It's aspirational, not required," he explained to me.

 "You don't get quizzes and tests, you go into competitions and get trophies and letters.
 You don't have teachers, you have coaches.
 You nurture, you don't judge.
 You create teamwork between all the participants.
 We justify sports for teamwork but why, when we do it in the classroom, do we call it cheating?"

 Most of all, it was a nonjudgmental space, where in contrast science and math in traditional educational settings had been soured with embarrassment and uncertainty.

-Kamen has stated that FIRST is the invention he feels most proud of and predicts that participants will be responsible for significant technological advances in years to come.
-The first FIRST Robotics Competition season was in 1992 and had one event at a high school gymnasium in New Hampshire.
-That first competition was relatively small-scale, similar in size to today's FIRST Tech Challenge and Vex Robotics Competition games.
-Robots relied on a wired connection to receive data from drivers; in the following year, it quickly transitioned to a wireless system.
+Kamen has stated that FIRST is the invention he feels most proud of and predicts that participants will lead technological advances in years to come.
+The first FRC season was in 1992 and had one event at a high school gymnasium in New Hampshire.
+That first competition was relatively small, similar in size to today's FIRST Tech Challenge and Vex Robotics Competition games.
+Robots used a wire to receive data from drivers; in the following year, it switched to a wireless system.